BrewBlox/brewblox-documentation/docs/user/wireguard.md

 For us to actually use the VPN, we also need a client.
 Wireguard is [available for Windows, Mac, Android, iOS, and many other systems](https://www.wireguard.com/install/).

+For WG-Easy, you can use its web UI to generate a client configuration file.
+If you installed Wireguard on the host, follow the instructions below to manually edit configuration files.

 The UI for the various clients will be different, but the basics remain the same: